hurui200320/ibm-cos-sanity-check/README.md

 ### `APP_DEBUG`

 This parameter will put program in debug mode.
 In debug mode, the calculation will not performed, thus it always gives `SKIP` as result.
 Also, in debug mode, the result will not be write into the bucket.

+### `APP_DISABLE_REUSE`

+Existence of this parameter will disable the reuse of the result.
+By default the program will try to read the old sanity file and reuse the result to save some vCPU time (if and only if the timestamp in result matched the last modified time of the object).
+But if you want to override this, just set this env to any value.

 ## TODOs